 Lush Caves are where you're most likely to find Minecraft axolotls (opens in new tab)—currently only found in underground water sources—and cave vines, glow berries (opens in new tab), and drip leaves should also grow in abundance here.
 You'll be able to spot the location of Lush Caves by the Azalea trees that grow above them in the overworld terrain.

 The second new biome is full of pointed dripstone and dripstone blocks.
 These will form stalagmites and stalactites to give some variance to the usual blocky terrain.
 Pointed dripstone creates the spikey interior of these caves.
 It acts much like vines, breaking completely if one section is destroyed.

 You should also be aware of the potential dangers that this environment can have—falling into a pit of stalagmites will hurt.

-Caves aren't the only things getting a makeover in the Minecraft 1.18 update—it is called 'Caves & Cliffs' after all.
-There are five new 'sub-biomes' heading to the mountainous regions:
+Caves aren't the only things that have gotten a makeover in the Minecraft 1.18 update—it is called 'Caves & Cliffs' after all.
+There are six new 'sub-biomes' introduced to the mountainous regions:

 - Mountain Meadow: Low mountain regions.
 Various flowers and sweet berry bushes can be found here.

 - Mountain Grove: This area is the first snow-covered mountainous area.
 You should see plenty of rabbits and spruce trees here.

 - Snowy Slopes: Higher still, Snowy Slopes are home to goats, snow, and ice.